BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- BYU and its opponents have not yet scored more than 64 points in a game this year.
+- BYU has not yet combined with its opponents to put up more than 64 points in a game this season.

 - Virginia's games have gone over 64 points in three of seven chances this season.

-- Saturday's total is 0.4 points higher than the combined 63.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 63.6, is 0.4 points fewer than Saturday's over/under.

-- These two squads combine to allow 48.9 points per game, 15.1 fewer than this contest's over/under.
+- This contest's over/under is 15.1 points more than the 48.9 these two squads combine to allow per game this season.

-- Cougars games have an average total of 55.2 points this season, 8.8 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 55.2 points per game, 8.8 fewer than Saturday's total.

 - The 65.7 PPG average total in Cavaliers games this season is 1.7 points more than this game's over/under.